 Some parts of Switzerland actually have five seasons, with carnival season being squeezed in between winter and spring.
-In fact, the Swiss Fasnacht is such an integral part of life in some regions that business virtually shuts down from Thursday before Ash Wednesday through Ash Wednesday...

-Even the most conservative folks from near and far will emerge in their colorful, scary or otherwise outlandish costumes to celebrate the Swiss version of carnival.
+Swiss Fasnacht is such an integral part of life in some regions that business virtually shuts down from Thursday before Ash Wednesday through Ash Wednesday.
+Even the most conservative folks from near and far will emerge in their colorful, scary, or otherwise outlandish costumes to celebrate the Swiss carnival.

-Restaurant and bars all over the country are being visited by local Guggemusig bands.
+Restaurants and bars all over the country are being visited by local Guggemusig bands.
 These marching bands of a different kind are usually rooted in local history and are popular among most townspeople.

-The Gugge provide lavish musical entertainment in the form of popular Fasnacht classics such as “Rivers of Babylon”, “When the Saints Go Marching In” or “Cotton-Eyed Joe”.
+The Gugge provide lavish musical entertainment in the form of popular Fasnacht classics such as “Rivers of Babylon”, “When the Saints Go Marching In”, or “Cotton-Eyed Joe”.